Broken Strings (song): Chart performance

 "Broken Strings" was released as the second single from Songs for You, Truths for Me.
 The track was released in November 2008.
-It entered the UK Singles Chart at number seventy-three and slowly rose for four weeks before, following a performance of the song with Girls Aloud on The Girls Aloud Party, broke into the top ten at number six, giving Morrison his fourth top ten hit.
+It entered the UK singles chart at number seventy-three and slowly rose for four weeks before, following a performance of the song with Girls Aloud on The Girls Aloud Party, broke into the top ten at number six, giving Morrison his fourth top ten hit.
 The following week the song rose to a new high, rising to number four on the 2008 Christmas chart.
-This makes Broken Strings Morrison's most successful single by peak position to date in the UK as, on 11 January 2009 it climbed to number two, but it failed to crack the #1 spot by Lady Gaga's major hit Just Dance.
+This makes "Broken Strings" Morrison's most successful single by peak position to date in the UK as, on 11 January 2009 it climbed to number two, but was eventually kept from the #1 spot by Lady Gaga's major hit "Just Dance".
+It ended up selling 850,000 copies in the UK.
 In the week ending 30 January, it reached #1 in Germany marking his first #1 in the country and Nelly Furtado's second.
-On the issue date 21 February 2009 the song reached at number 1 on the European Hot 100 becoming his first number one single on that chart and Furtado's third.
+On the issue date 21 February 2009 the song reached number 1 on the European Hot 100 becoming his first number one single on that chart and Furtado's third.
 In Canada it debuted at #95 on the Canadian Hot 100 and rose to number #41.

 In Japan, the version sung with Ai was released to airplay in March 2009, reaching number 19 on the Billboard Japan Hot 100.

-It ended up selling 850,000 copies in the UK.

 Music video

 A music video in support of "Broken Strings" made its world premiere on 17 November 2008.
 Directed by Micah Meisner, the video features James Morrison performing the track, with Nelly Furtado also making an appearance.
 Parts of the video are inspired by the film Paris, Texas, while scenes where reversed explosions occur are inspired by the film Insignificance.
 Furtado and Morrison filmed their parts on different days.

-In the video, Morrison is in a hotel room and Furtado is behind a glass window of an adjointed room.
+In the video, Morrison is in a hotel room and Furtado is behind a glass window of an adjacent room.
 Morrison starts to sing the song and when Furtado starts to sing her part behind the glass window, things begin to break, such as Morrison's guitar, the hotel room's television and more.

 When the video is ending, everything that is broken goes back to normal and Furtado disappears.